techidaily/site-facebook/source/_posts/building-bonds-not-bruises-fb-banter-basics.md

 ![poke notification on facebook web](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/04/poke-notification-on-facebook-web.png)

  If they click on the notification, Facebook will open the poke page for you where you can poke them back.
 You can choose whether to continue the cycle of nudges.
-While the feature is slightly buried, it's an entertaining tool like[seeing a friendship history on Facebook](https://www.makeuseof.com/tag/see-relationship-history-two-people-facebook/) .
+While the feature is slightly buried, it's an entertaining tool like [seeing a friendship history on Facebook](https://www.makeuseof.com/tag/see-relationship-history-two-people-facebook/) .

  Facebook does not keep a history of people you have poked in the past, but you will be able to tell who you have poked based on whether the button is available when you search their name on the poke page.
 This prevents someone from spamming others with pokes.
-You don't want poking to end up being the reason you[block someone on Facebook](https://www.makeuseof.com/how-to-block-facebook/) , after all.
+You don't want poking to end up being the reason you [block someone on Facebook](https://www.makeuseof.com/how-to-block-facebook/) , after all.

  So if you want to catch a friend's attention or just give the feature a try, check out the poke feature on Facebook for a sense of nostalgia or a new way to attract someone's notice.